Zren/zren.github.io/kde.md

 {% assign i = i | plus: 1 %}
 * {:#cfg-{{ i }}} Show the (`~/Desktop`) files/links on the desktop.
-  Right Click the desktop wallpaper > Desktop Settings Wallpaper Tab > Layout: Folder View
+  Note: Icons on the desktop is the default as of Plasma 5.10 Right Click the desktop wallpaper > Desktop Settings Wallpaper Tab > Layout: Folder View
   Icon Tab > Arrange In: Columns